edwin-revstar/temp1/README.md

 ## Overview

 This repository contains the source code for the "Printrr-App" project.
-It encompasses various functionalities and features, including the use of the Morris.js library for charting.
+It encompasses various functionalities and features, including the use of Handlebars.js for frontend and nodejs (ExpressJS) for endpoint backend.

 ## Features